dotnet-presentations/dotnet-maui-workshop/Part 4 - Platform Features/README.md

 ## Accessing Platform Features

-In Part 4, we will use .NET MAUI Essentials to find the closest monkey to us and also open a map with the Monkeys location.
+In Part 4, we will use .NET MAUI to find the closest monkey to us and also open a map with the Monkeys location.

+### Check for internet

+We can easily check to see if our user is connected to the internet with the built in `IConnectivity` of .NET MAUI

+1. First, let's get access to the `IConnectivity` found inside of .NET MAUI.
+Let's inject `IConnectivity` into our `MonkeysViewModel` constructor:

+    ```csharp
+    IConnectivity connectivity;
+    public MonkeysViewModel(MonkeyService monkeyService, IConnectivity connectivity)
+    {
+        Title = "Monkey Finder";
+        this.monkeyService = monkeyService;
+        this.connectivity = connectivity;
+    }
+    ```

+1. Register the `Connectivity.Current` in our `MauiProgram.cs`.

+1. While we are here let's add both `IGeolocation` and `IMap`, add the code:

+    ```csharp
+    builder.Services.AddSingleton<IConnectivity>(Connectivity.Current);
+    builder.Services.AddSingleton<IGeolocation>(Geolocation.Default);
+    builder.Services.AddSingleton<IMap>(Map.Default);
+    ```

+1. Now, let's check for internet inside of the `GetMonkeysAsync` method and display an alert if offline.

+    ```csharp
+    if (connectivity.NetworkAccess != NetworkAccess.Internet)
+    {
+        await Shell.Current.DisplayAlert("No connectivity!",
+            $"Please check internet and try again.", "OK");
+        return;
+    }
+    ```

+    Run the app on your emulator and toggle on and off airplane mode to check your implementation.

 ### Find Closest Monkey!

 We can add more functionality to this page using the GPS of the device since each monkey has a latitude and longitude associated with it.

-1. First, let's get access to the `IGeolocator` found inside of .NET MAUI Essentials.
+1. First, let's get access to the `IGeolocator` found inside of .NET MAUI.
 Let's inject `IGeolocator` into our `MonkeysViewModel` constructor:

     ```csharp
+    IConnectivity connectivity;
     IGeolocation geolocation;
-    public MonkeysViewModel(MonkeyService monkeyService, IGeolocation geolocation)
+    public MonkeysViewModel(MonkeyService monkeyService, IConnectivity connectivity, IGeolocation geolocation)
     {
         Title = "Monkey Finder";
         this.monkeyService = monkeyService;
+        this.connectivity = connectivity;
         this.geolocation = geolocation;
     }
-    ```

-1. Register the `Geolocation.Current` in our `MauiProgram.cs`.

-1. While we are here let's add both `IGeolocation` and `IMap`, add the code:

-    ```csharp
-    builder.Services.AddSingleton<IGeolocation>(Geolocation.Default);
-    builder.Services.AddSingleton<IMap>(Map.Default);
     ```

 1. In our `MonkeysViewModel.cs`, let's create another method called `GetClosestMonkey`: